 On a cold day in November of 2000, exactly five months to the day after he was diagnosed, my dad, Robert Forrest Shrewsbury, lost his battle with pancreatic cancer.
 He was 51.

 While my dad had a fulfilling life, it makes me sad to think that he never got to see or do so many of the things we all cherish.

 He never experienced the satisfaction of retirement after working hard for so many years in the milling business.
 He never felt the pride of seeing his children own their first homes and he wasn’t here to walk me down the aisle on my wedding day or meet Steve.
 He didn’t have the honor of growing old with his wife, or the joy of seeing his grandchildren graduate high school and head off to college.

 I wish he could have lived longer and experienced those things, but I’m also very grateful for memories I do have with my dad.
 Memories of family road trips to the Black Hills or the Ozarks where we’d go boating on Table Rock Lake.

-Memories of eating Fritos with bean dip while watching Husker football games or cheering on Kevin Johnson the Phoenix Suns.
+We have fond memories of eating Fritos with bean dip while watching Husker football games and cheering on Kevin Johnson the Phoenix Suns.
 Memories of him teaching me how to play golf, sitting on curbsides watching parades as a family, and singing karaoke.

 Those memories sustain me and remind me to be grateful for every day I have on this earth.
 My dad never seemed to take much of anything for granted.
 He lived his life with few regrets.